musairul/bettergit/README.md

 When you first use a command that requires authentication, BetterGit will prompt for your token and store it securely.

 ## Safety Features

-### Automatic Stashing
-BetterGit automatically stashes uncommitted changes when performing operations like `switch` or `pull`, then restores them afterward.

 ### Undo System
 Every state-changing action is logged and can be undone: